 The amount which was not paid during the last payment is presented in the pending invoice.

 For example, if a client receives an invoice of $1,000 and he does a partial payment of $600 then an invoice for the balance amount of $400 will be sent to him next time as pending invoice and again if he does partial payment of $200 then he will receive pending invoice of remaining amount of $200, next time.
 The procedure continues till the client makes full payment.

 This type of billing is completely based on the services provided to the client and value of those services.

 The invoice amount depends on the amount of work delivered to the client rather than the time taken to complete the project.

-Value-based invoicing is basically client based as it mostly depends upon the needs, requirements and expectations of the client.
-The fee amount is determined prior to work performed.
+Value-based invoicing is basically client-based as it mostly depends upon the needs, requirements and expectations of the client.
+The fee amount is determined prior to the work performed.
 Creative professionals cannot find this type of billing valuable as it is difficult to decide beforehand the true value of their creative work.

-This type of billing is best suited for the projects with well defined requirements.
+This type of billing is best suited for projects with well-defined requirements.
 When the requirement is clearly specified, then it is easy to determine the cost of the project.

 The client is able to quote a fixed price for the project either beforehand or after project completion.
 Though this type of billing cannot be much profitable for small startups but if they luckily get any contract with big company then surely they fill their pockets.

 Some kind of business can take 1 hour for a particular service and some may even take 3 to 4 days for any work.
 But is it fair, if both of the services get paid similarly?
 The answer is definitely no!
 In such cases, time-based billing is a finest choice.
 If you are able to calculate the right hourly rate then you can earn money for each minute.

 By no means undercharge, this is the golden rule of time-based billing.